08-27-2014, 01:20 PM

 In foreign policy almost 100 years ago, progressives led the charge for isolationism after World War I. Senator Hiram Johnson, who ran for president in 1912 with Teddy Roosevelt, and Senator Robert LaFollette, who ran for president in 1924 on the Progressive ticket, believed that talk instead of action would abolish war forever.
 They supported the Kellogg-Briand Pact, signed by dozens of nations, which declared war to be illegal.
 The U.S. and other nations agreed to “condemn recourse to war for the solution of international controversies, and renounce it as an instrument of national policy in their relations with one another.”
 When running for president in 1924, Robert LaFollette wrote in his Progressive Party platform that he “promote[d] firm treaty agreements with all nations to outlaw wars.”

 The progressive idea here is that if a problem exists, we can pass a law and the problem will go away.
 In the real world, however, we often have negative unintended consequences.
 By everyone signing an agreement to outlaw war, for example, nations that knew better were lulled into complacency.
 Germany rebuilt its military in the 1930s with almost no resistance.
-Like ISIS, Germany could have been stopped early but progressives believed their rhetoric, they abhorred foreign intervention, and an evil threat to world order went unchecked.
+Like ISIS, Germany could have been stopped early but progressives believed their rhetoric, they abhorred foreign intervention, and an "disgusting" threat to world order went unchecked.

 For progressives to dismiss ISIS, or any other group, because it is “on the wrong side of history” creates two problems.
 First, even if true, it ignores the damage caused by inaction.
 Second, it assumes a “progress” in human affairs that our Founders did not assume.
 Human nature, our Founders believed, was not to be trusted.
 Power needed to be dispersed because even good people could not be trusted with much power.
-And ISIS today is similar to the Ottoman Turks almost 100 years ago who killed more than 1.5 million Armenians primarily because they were Christians.
-Evil never thinks it is on the wrong side of history.
+And ISIS today is similar to the Ottoman Turks almost 100 years ago who killed more than 1.5 million Armenians primarily because they were Christians. "disgusting" never thinks it is on the wrong side of history.